nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning"> **:warning: Important:** Currently, the `NAME` field does not support hyphens.
 Only letters, numbers, and spaces are allowed.
 We recommend entering names without hyphens to avoid errors or replacing them with an acceptable alternative such as a space should you wish to do so</div>

+<div markdown="span" class="alert alert-warning"> **:warning: Important:** Currently, tags are case-insensitive.
+We recommend adopting a consistent practice for naming tags to avoid duplication of tags in future.
+For example, you could choose to make all tags lowercase.</div>

 Examples:

 - `add n/John Doe nric/S8484131E p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/backPain t/diabetic role/patient`